Primary Care Connect Response to COVID-19 (Coronavirus)

 - Adhering to social distancing guidelines

-- Daily review of evidence and advice
+- Regular review of evidence and advice

-- Increase in reliable information communicated to our community and staff
+- Increase in reliable information communicated to our community and staff through social media channels

 - Support for other services in our community where possible